 Preheat your oven to 218° C / 425° F. Drain the potatoes and place them on a foil lined baking sheet.
 Pour the melted butter over them and bake them until they are brown and crispy, about 10-15 minutes.

-Excerpted from Cooking with Jane Austen and Friends by Laura Boyle.
+This roast potatoes recipe is an excerpt from Cooking with Jane Austen and Friends by Laura Boyle.